In what area do you most need motivation today? You can learn the evidence-based methods for becoming more fit over the age of 50.

 Silver and Strong: 3 Ways to Take Your Health to the Next Level

 I’m 52 years old I enjoy helping others create unique solutions for improving daily quality of life.
-It’s not unusual for those who meet me in person to comment on my fitness and ask me questions about how I stay fit and flexible.
+It’s not unusual for those who meet me in person to comment on my fitness and ask me questions about how I stay strong and flexible.

 My percentage of body fat fluctuates a bit depending on my work schedule and projects, but much of the time I have washboard abs.